TheMaster1127/HTH/DOCUMENTATION.md

 - **Random**: Sorts in random order.
 Overrides other options except `D`, `Z`, and `U`.

 - **U**: Removes duplicate items from the list so that every item is unique.
-Sets ErrorLevel to the number of items removed.

 #### Examples: